 - Click Microsoft Teams.

-Managing Permissions in Microsoft Teams
+Managing Setup Policies in Microsoft Teams

-If your organization allows only specific applications in Microsoft Teams, you’ll need to allow the SecurityCoach application.
+If your organization manages how apps are made available to users with the Teams app, you’ll need to allow the SecurityCoach application.

 To allow the SecurityCoach application, follow the steps below:

-- Navigate to Teams apps > Permission policies.
+- Navigate to SecurityCoach > SetUp.

 Using the Integration

-You can also start creating real-time coaching campaigns to send SecurityTips to your users in Microsoft Teams.
-For more information about creating real-time coaching campaigns, see our Creating and Managing Real-Time Coaching Campaigns article.
+Once you've uploaded the bot and allowed the SecurityCoach application in Microsoft Teams, you can create real-time coaching campaigns to send SecurityTips to your users.
+For more information about creating real-time coaching campaigns, see our Real-Time Coaching Campaigns Guide.

 Deleting the Integration